Mohammed Kamil: Popular NDC Communicator Defects to NPP

 Former GIHOC MD Maxwell Kofi Jumah granted GH¢55m bail, but remains in EOCO custody

-The young politician further urged others to “reflect deeply on their political choices and stand where their voices and contributions will truly matter.”
+The politician further urged others to 'reflect deeply on their political choices and stand where their voices and contributions will truly matter.'

 Joseph Kofi Nyarko-Damptey, NPP, parliamentary aspirant, Assin Central, NDC, John Ntim Fordjour

-Joseph Kofi Nyarko-Damptey, a former NPP parliamentary aspirant, being welcomed into the NDC by the Central Region Vice-Chairman, Dr Shaibu Bukari.
+Joseph Kofi Nyarko-Damptey, a former NPP parliamentary aspirant, is welcomed into the NDC by the Central Region Vice-Chairman, Dr Shaibu Bukari.
 Photo credit: UGC.

 Source: UGC